 Here you can try surfing, watch the beautiful sunsets on the beach, go horseback riding or take a yoga class.
 All we did was check out different beaches, watch the sunset, lay by the pool, shop, eat and relax.
 No excursions in Santa Teresa this time, just beach time.

-Your first week in Costa Rica has been full of excitement and adventure, so take these couple days to relax and fall into the pura vida beach life.
+Our first week in Costa Rica was full of excitement and adventure, so we took these beach days to relax.

 Where to Stay in Santa Teresa

 We stayed at Hotel Santa Teresa which was really nice.
 It’s about a 1 minute walk to the beach and you’re close to small supermarkets and restaurants.
 Casa Chameleon Mal Pais is an incredibly nice hotel for couples and honeymooners.
+Selina Santa Teresa (North and South) is a great one in town.

 If you prefer to be in a quieter part of this area, we highly recommend Lua Villas in Playa Hermosa.
 We stayed here before for a surf trip and it was a fantastic place for our group of 5.
 It’s about a 15 minute drive to Santa Teresa downtown however, so you need a car.